NewsPolitics

 Republican leadership has spoken out against the redistricting referendum since the Democratic state legislators passed the proposed map that gave Democratics a 10-1 advantage.

 Virginia House GOP Leader Terry Kilgore conceded the results in a statement sent to News 3.
-He also pointed the ongoing legal proceedings against the referendum.
+Like Trump, he pointed to the ongoing legal proceedings against the referendum.

 “While these weren’t the results we were hoping for, they were not unexpected.
 From the start, this process was tilted: misleading ballot language and a massive spending advantage made this an uphill climb for voters trying to make sense of a deeply complicated issue."